 Basically, until 0.3 microsievert, there’s no problem.
 This is the radioactivity we find almost everywhere.
 Beyond that, and especially from 0.5, it’s better to leave the place, you expose yourself a little bit too much.
-Even though you find yourself in a place with a radioactivity higher than 0.5, it’s not too big deal as long as you don’t stay there.
+Even though you find yourself in a place with a radioactivity higher than 0.5, it’s not a big deal as long as you don’t stay there.
 By staying there, I mean staying a few days or a few weeks!
 If it’s just for a few minutes, it’s not so bad.
 I start playing around with my brand new toy…

-Although the radioactivity is relatively high, today 8000 people live or work there.
+Although the radioactivity is relatively high, nowadays 8000 people live or work there.
 Before the tragedy, 50000 people used to live there.
 The day this tragic event happened, we let 900 children run a marathon around the nuclear power plant!
 To avoid a panic reaction from the population (or maybe they were trying to stifle what happened), the inhabitants were evacuated more than one day after the accident…

 1300 buses came to evacuate the inhabitants.
 Some went to the hospital, others went to Kiev.
 42000 people were evacuated to various cities.
 A lot of them went back to Pripyat a few years later.
 This is what this old woman decided to do.
 She went back to Pripyat not too long after the accident.
 She really wanted to go back because she spent all her life there.
 She passed away in 2015, at the ripe old age of 94.

-Before the accident, Pripyat was just a common city, like those they had in USSR, with its supermarkets, schools, hotels, restaurants… Walking around this city, stuck in 1986, we realize there was a lot of schools.
+Before the accident, Pripyat was just a common city, like those they had in USSR, with its supermarkets, schools, hotels, restaurants… Walking around this city, stuck in 1986, we realize there were a lot of schools.
 Our guide confirms that there was potential here, with 1000 births every year just in Pripyat.
 Today it’s a ghost town.
 And the mosquitos decided to move in (they’re all over the place!).

-- As I said earlier, it’s not possible to go there by yourself.
+As I said earlier, it’s not possible to go there by yourself.
 You have to book via an agency.
 I booked via Solo East Travel, and here is their website.
 The one day trip, from/to Kiev, with lunch and a guide was 79 US dollars.
 I paid 10 extra dollars to get the Geiger counter (I gave it back at the end of the day).

 - Bringing your passport is mandatory.
 Otherwise it’s not possible to get there.